zbraiterman/security-community/sast-intro.md

 ## What's scanned, and what's returned

-Returns for dependencies
+Returns for dependencies:
 * Vulnerabilities
 * License issues

-Returns for source code
+Returns for source code:

+* Vulnerabilities, and severity score per vulnerability
+*

 ...
 And provides continuous alerts and updates ![](/images/snyk-vulnerability-email-alert.png)